jokke-ilujo/ciming/README.rst

 of the same image data between clouds as long as the user has access to those images.

-If the Image is created via REsTFul API user needs to upload the data only once and it will be cached within the service until all requested images has been created.
+If the Image is created via RESTful API user needs to upload the data only once and it will be cached within the service until all requested images has been created.
 After that the data will be removed and GIMinG will not provide possibility to download the image data